-Deepening the harbor is essential to meet the needs of larger cargo ships transiting the Suez and Panama canals as those vessels deliver cargo to JAXPORT terminals.
-A 47-foot depth for the federal channel will position JAXPORT as the first U.S. East Coast port of call for fully loaded New Panamax class vessels.
+A deeper harbor is essential to meet the needs of larger cargo ships transiting the Suez and Panama canals as those vessels deliver cargo to JAXPORT terminals.
+A 47-foot depth for the federal channel positions JAXPORT as the first U.S. East Coast port of call for fully loaded post-Panamax class vessels.

-The U.S. Army Corps of Engineers (USACE) conducted a comprehensive, years-long economic, engineering and environmental study of the project, which began construction in Feb.
+The U.S. Army Corps of Engineers (USACE) conducted a comprehensive, years-long economic, engineering, and environmental study of the project, which began construction in Feb.
 2018.
-The project is scheduled to be completed in 2023, based on continued funding from all partners.
+Deepening through Blount Island was completed in May 2022, seven months ahead of schedule.

-The Jacksonville Harbor Deepening project is divided into four segments, contracts A-D, which make up the full length of the 13-mile federally authorized project.
-The current funding model covers the project’s first 11 miles (contracts A, B and C).
+The Jacksonville Harbor Deepening project was divided into four segments, contracts A-D, which make up the full length of the 13-mile federally authorized project.
+The current funding model covered completion of the project’s first 11 miles (contracts A, B and C).

 Contract B: 5 miles – Complete